LengoLabs/qbot/PR_INFO.md

 # Changes
 * Styling changes for the config.
 * Due to new config structure, certain commands have been re-worked for group argument to be required.
-* /setrank properly works now for multigroup.
+* /setrank works now for multigroup roles arg.
-* /roles works for multigroup now.
+* /roles works for multigroup.
-* api.ts works for multigroup. queryString param "groupId" is required to be passed on API endpoints which touch a group.
+* api.ts works for multigroup. queryString param "groupId" is required to be passed on certain API endpoints which touch a group.
 Example: promote, xp, etc.
-* Attempting to run XP commands while it's disabled, returns a Embed stating XP is disabled.
+* Attempting to run XP commands while it's disabled, returns a Embed saying the XP system is disabled.
 * Additional type interfaces for config.

 > [!CAUTION]